tobinP/log-o-matic/README.md

 # log-o-matic 9000

-Tool for logging out variables or function names in Unity, Dotnet, Javascript and Typescript.
+Tool for logging out variables or function names in Godot, Unity, Dotnet, Javascript and Typescript.

 # How to use